BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 * However, if the matching request can be handled, the HJB servlet will create a JMS command and schedule its execution.
 See `JMS Commands`_ for further details.
-The HTTP response that is returned will be contain the result of executing the command.
+The HTTP response that is sent back contains the result of executing the command.

 Maintaining references to JMS Objects
 -------------------------------------